 Exploitation of Resources and Labor

 The exchange of food between continents enriched diets and cuisines world-wide.
-Diets became more varied, and thus more nutritious, cuisines benefitted from the exploration of new ingredients.
+Diets became more varied, and thus more nutritious, cuisines benefited from the exploration of new ingredients.
 However, the Columbian Exchange was not without its drawbacks.
 One great stain on this food exchange was slavery.
 All food production, from growing crops to processing and cooking food, requires labor.
 As explorers and missionaries made trips to the New World, they identified resources which would be profitable in the Old World, like cacao, coffee, sugar, rice, and tobacco.
 Later, colonists made use of these resources and introduced new crops which were valuable throughout Europe.
 In order to sustain such a large-scale effort, Europeans instituted slavery in the New World, capturing and enslaving millions of indigenous Americans and West Africans over several centuries.
-The institution of slavery became so engrained in New World cultures that slave labor remained a critical component of American economies long after colonies gave way to independently governed countries.
+The institution of slavery became so ingrained in New World cultures that slave labor remained a critical component of American economies long after colonies gave way to independently governed countries.

 Questions to consider: